SoftwareAG/c8y-releasenotes/content/release-10-17-0/devices-10-17-0.md

 <tr>
 <td>LWM2M</td>
-<td>In the older Leshan demo client, the device registration requests for the Cumulocity IoT LWM2M demo device and probably also some other devices could contain spaces between the core link separators.
-This was successfully handled by the LWM2M agent 10.14 and below but caused the LWM2M agent 10.15 and above to refuse these device requests.
-Now, the LWM2M server is more liberal and accepts these requests again.
+<td>In the older Leshan demo client, the device registration requests for the Cumulocity IoT LWM2M demo device and possibly also some other devices could contain spaces between the core link separators.
+This was successfully handled by the LWM2M agent 10.14 and below but caused the LWM2M agent 10.15 and above to reject these device requests.
+Now, the LWM2M server accepts these requests again.
 The older device registration requests can be processed again.</td>
 <td>10.17.0.41</td>
 <td>DM-2070</td>
 </tr>